Giulio Andreotti: Policies

 As Minister Andreotti encouraged diplomacy between the United States and the Soviet Union and improving Italian links with Arab countries.
 In this respect he followed a line similar to that of Craxi, with whom he had an otherwise troubled political relationship.
 The Italian authorities had banned the Lion of the Desert war film about the Second Italo-Senussi War during the Italian colonization of Libya, because, in the words of Andreotti, it was "damaging to the honor of the army".

 On 14 April 1986, Andreotti revealed to Libyan Foreign Minister Abdel Rahman Shalgham that the United States would bomb Libya the next day in retaliation for the Berlin disco terrorist attack which had been linked to Libya.
 As a result of the warning from Italy – a supposed ally of the US – Libya was better prepared for the bombing.
 Nevertheless, on the following day, Libya fired two Scuds at the Italian island of Lampedusa in retaliation.
 However, the missiles passed over the island, landed in the sea and caused no damage.
 As Craxi's relationship with the then-National Secretary of the DC, Ciriaco De Mita, was even worse, Andreotti was instrumental in the creation of the so-called "CAF triangle" (from the initials of the surnames of Craxi, Andreotti and another DC leader, Arnaldo Forlani) opposing De Mita's power.

 After Craxi's resignation in 1987, Andreotti remained Minister of Foreign Affairs in the governments of Fanfani and De Mita.
-In 1989, when De Mita's government fell, Andreotti was appointed as the new Prime Minister.
+In 1989, when De Mita's government fell, Andreotti was appointed as the new prime minister.

-Third term as Prime Minister
+Third term as prime minister

-On 22 July 1989, Andreotti was sworn in for the third time as Prime Minister.
-A turbulent course characterized his government; he decided to stay at the head of government, despite the abandonment of many social democratic ministers, after the approval of the norm on TV spots favorable to private TV channels of Silvio Berlusconi.
+On 22 July 1989, Andreotti was sworn in for the third time as prime minister.
+A turbulent course characterized his government; he decided to stay at the head of government, despite the abandonment of many social democratic ministers, after the approval of the norm on TV spots favourable to private TV channels of Silvio Berlusconi.
 This choice did not prevent the resurgence of old suspicions and resentments with Bettino Craxi, whose Italian Socialist Party withdrew from their coalition government in 1991.
 Andreotti would create a new government consisting of Christian Democrats, Socialists, Social Democrats, and Liberals.

 In 1990, Andreotti revealed the existence of the Operation Gladio; Gladio was the codename for a clandestine North Atlantic Treaty Organization (NATO) "stay-behind" operation in Italy during the Cold War.
 Its purpose was to prepare for and implement armed resistance in the event of a Warsaw Pact invasion and conquest.
 Although Gladio specifically refers to the Italian branch of the NATO stay-behind organizations, "Operation Gladio" is used as an informal name for all of them.

-During his premiership, Andreotti clashed many times with President of the Republic Francesco Cossiga.
+During his premiership, Andreotti clashed many times with the President of the Republic Francesco Cossiga.